bacitracin/technical-interview-trivia/ruby_questions.md

 * What does ! at the end of a method signify?

 ### Blocks, Procs, Lambdas, Iterators
+* A block is a chunk of code between braces, { } or between do/end keywords that you can pass to a method almost exactly like you can pass an argument to a method.
+There are some methods, like iterator methods, that can be called with a block, i.e. accompanied by a block denoted with { } or do/end.
+Such a method would run and pass, or yield, data to the code in the block for that code to operate on or do something with.

 * Does a while block define a new scope?
   * No.